KC7-Foundation/kc7_data/mcjwalker/README.md

 **Pay attention to the IT Workers**

-Our IT staff at Castle&Sand are granted elevated privileges on machines across the company in order to fulfill their duties.
+Our IT staff at Walker Manufacturing Computer are granted elevated privileges on machines across the company in order to fulfill their duties.
 As a result, it can be concerning when their machines get compromised.
-We, at Castle&Sand, are a security-aware organization, so we do not grant local administrative privileges to users on their computers.
-However, each laptop and desktop at Castle&Sand is provisioned with a separate local administrative account - which looks something like "marketing_local_admin."
+We are a security-aware organization, so we do not grant local administrative privileges to users on their computers.
+However, each laptop and desktop at company is provisioned with a separate local administrative account - which looks something like "marketing_local_admin."
 These administrator accounts are provisioned with the same username and password per department.
 For example, all employees in the Marketing department have a local administrator account with the username "marketing_local_admin" and the same password.

-**Castle&Sand uses Active Directory**
+**We use Active Directory**

 We utilize Active Directory, a directory service developed by Microsoft for Windows networks.
 It provides us with a centralized and standardized system for managing and organizing network resources, such as user accounts, computers, groups, and other network objects.